Phone-GWP-group

 RESY

-To use the RESY symbol, you must hold a license/right of use from the RESY Organisation (this is a membership scheme that also has requirements for recovering and recycling paper-based packaging).
+To use the RESY symbol, you must hold a licence/right of use from the RESY Organisation (this is a membership scheme that also has requirements for recovering and recycling paper-based packaging).
 However, for businesses that do, you can add the PAP 20 text to the symbol.

 PAP 20 logo